WORST BASEBALL CARDS EVER

 Through the 1970s and 1980s, the influx of new card companies led to a glut of productions with subpar designs.
 Fleer’s early years resulted in strange vertical card formats like their infamous 1979 issue featuring obscure Angels hurler Dave Frost in mid-windup in a box that took up only half the normal horizontal space.
 Around the same time, rival Tacoma Studios generated head-shaking cards like their 1981 offering that put unknown A’s utilityman Mario Guerrero on a background featuring a horrendous deep sky blue pool graphic for no apparent reason.
 In the junk wax era, Donruss also tended to overproduce no-names to the point that their bland stylized portraits of pitchers like Tim Conroy and Mark Leonette on the 1987 set have become the butt of collector jokes.

-Read also: HANK AARON BASEBALL CARDS VINTAGE
+Read also: WHAT ARE THE MOST VALUABLE BASEBALL CARDS

 While stars were usually featured tastefully, sometimes even the major brands missed the mark.
 Topps’ iconic 1952 set is mostly respected, but one card stands out for all the wrong reasons – featuring then Brooklyn Dodger Bobby Morgan in a criminally unflattering portrait that makes him look sullen with a lazy eye and bad haircut.
 Nearly as awkward was the infamous 1972 issue that saw Mets catcher Duffy Dyer inexplicably shot from below in a way that made his face look bloated twice its normal size.
 And who could forget Fleer’s misstep with their 1990 card depicting Mariners outfielder Greg Briley mid-swing in an ugly action shot where his torso is weirdly stretched out to an unnatural length.